 Tutors are encouraged to discuss trainees' experiences of teaching e.g. asking them whether they felt that their perspective was valued and encouraged during teaching, when they meet trainees for their Individual Trainee Progress meetings.
 Tutors can then send anonymised feedback to the Chair of the IDIG for discussion with strand teams and further action.

 The 'Inclusivity' curriculum

 All teaching on issues around diversity and inclusivity, e.g. personal development and reflection sessions, contextual psychology sessions and cultural competence teaching, are planned as a developmental programme through the 3 years of training.

 Trainees are surveyed after every teaching session and asked whether they experienced the session as inclusive.
 They are asked to make constructive suggestions for improvement.
 This question has been separated from the broader spread of questions about the quality of teaching sessions so that any relevant comments can be sent to the teachers and co-coordinators of teaching for urgent attention.
-When teaching programmes are reviewed this element is audited and reported to the Management Committee and Senior Management Group.
+When teaching sessions are reviewed this element is audited and reported to a Learning and Teaching DIG meeting.

 9. Practice Placements

 A review of the way diversity is audited as an element of clinical experience on placement led to changes in the use of placement documentation.
 The Log Book is a record of all experiences on a practice placement and a summary table is normally completed to show all clinical contacts.
 This table had a column labelled 'diversity' and 'white British' added next to the description of a client.
 This narrow definition of diversity did not reflect the values of the DClinPsy programme.
 We have since removed this column and replaced it with some open-ended questions on the Log Book intended to prompt thinking around inclusivity issues on placement.